StarRocks/starrocks-kubernetes-operator/doc/integration/integration-prometheus-grafana.md

 ## 5. Deploy StarRocks Cluster

+There are two ways to turn on the prometheus metrics scrape for the StarRocks cluster.

+1. Turn on the prometheus metrics scrape by adding annotations
+2. Turn on the prometheus metrics scrape by using ServiceMonitor CRD

+### 5.1 Turn on the prometheus metrics scrape by adding annotations

 Follow the instructions from [StarRocks Helm Chart](https://artifacthub.io/packages/helm/kube-starrocks/kube-starrocks) with some customized values.

 Following is an example of the content of the `sr-values.yaml`.